Practicing for tonight; just a few hours away!! #ClassOf2025

 🐝❤️ Join us in celebrating Jase Warren and Kim Rios as our 2024–2025 Hornet Male Athlete and Hornet Female Athlete of the Year.
 This recognition honors college-bound, multi-sport athletes who lead with heart and hustle.
 Jase, a standout in football, basketball and track, has made a huge impact through his leadership, determination and encouragement of those around him.
 He’s a favorite among our younger students and will head to Kilgore Lineman School to continue doing great things.
 Kim, an All-American cheerleader, soccer defender and track competitor, is the kind of teammate who always puts others first, works hard without fanfare, and brings a positive spirit to whatever she does.
 She’s headed to Stephen F. Austin State University this fall.
 Both will receive a $1,500 scholarship from the Athens Athletic Booster Club.
 Congratulations, Jase and Kim.
 You earned this recognition with hard work! #HornetNation

-8 days ago, Toni Clay
+about 1 month ago, Toni Clay

 A young man and woman smile as they pose in front of a maroon Athens High School backdrop decorated with white logos featuring a hornet and the letter “A.” Both are holding wooden plaques; the young man’s plaque reads “Hornet Male Athlete of the Year, Jase Warren, 2024–2025,” and the young woman’s plaque reads “Hornet Female Athlete of the Year, Kim Rios, 2024–2025.”
 They are dressed in light blue outfits and appear proud of their achievements.